Skip to content

 4. Edition and Print Variations

-5. Artwork and Card Type
+5. Art and Card Type

-6. Competitive Play Viability
+6. Competitive Play

 7. Market Sentiment and Cultural Moments

-PSA Grading Scale and Price Impact:
+PSA Scale and Price Impact:

-Common Condition Issues That Lower Value:
+Condition Issues That Lower the Price:

-- Centering: Uneven borders caused by printing/cutting misalignment.
-PSA measures centering as a ratio (e.g., 60/40 front, 75/25 back).
-Cards with 55/45 or better centering on the front and 70/30 or better on the back typically qualify for PSA 10.
-Anything worse than 60/40 front centering is penalized.
+• Centering: Uneven borders from print/cut misalignment.
+PSA reads centering as a ratio (e.g. 60/40 front, 75/25 back).
+55/45 front and 70/30 back usually clears PSA 10; worse than 60/40 front gets penalized.

 PSA (Professional Sports Authenticator)